-- Setter plate (bottom piece that is screwed to the base)
+- Setter plate (the bottom piece that is screwed to the base)

 - Base (bottom part of the machine)

-- Setter arm (part the lifts up like a stapler, and that holds the plunger/plunger holder)
+- Setter arm (the part that lifts up like a stapler, and that holds the plunger/plunger holder)

-- Stud stuff tool (plastic attachment that helps to push very sharp rhinestones into the plunger)
+- Stud stuff tool (a plastic attachment that helps to push very sharp rhinestones into the plunger)